aseriousbiz/blog/_posts/2021/2021-06-08-user-interface-support.md

 Abbot skills get a lot done despite being text-based; but sometimes a human just wants to click a button.
 With the latest release of Abbot (`0.15.0-beta`), Abbot supports user interface elements such as buttons.
 This enables skill authors to create approval workflows, simple games, and more within chat.

-Be sure to read the [documentation for the feature](https://docs.ab.bot/guides/ui-elements/?tabs=tabid-cs).

 In this blog post, we build on the documentation to build a fun little "Bot or Not" skill.
 The skill is a game where the user is presented with an image and clicks a button to indicate whether the image is a bot or not.

 ## The pieces